Profil d'un avocat

-Michael serves as an Executive Director of the Supreme Court Advocacy Institute, which provides advocacy advice to lawyers scheduled to appear in Supreme Court of Canada appeals.
+Michael is an Executive Director of the Supreme Court Advocacy Institute, which provides advocacy advice to lawyers scheduled to appear in Supreme Court of Canada appeals.
 Since 2011, he has served also as an advocacy advisor to the Institute.
-Michael serves as well as a member of the Law Society of British Columbia's Discipline Committee.
+Michael serves as well as a member of the Law Society of British Columbia’s Discipline Committee.

 Michael is a member of the firm’s National Inclusion Committee.